laurenlolak/Product-Management-Work/README.md

-<b> Website Management & Marketing Plan Presentation for 'Main Street Animal Hospital'</b>
+# Website Management & Marketing Plan Presentation for 'Main Street Animal Hospital'

 Presentation was created for Main Street Animal Hospital, a veterinary clinic that provides preventive care, diagnostic work and treatment to dogs and catss.
 The presentation was created as a jumping off point to assess the company's goals, vision, web maintenance and marketing strategy.